techmaida/techmaida.github.io/_posts/2021-03-30-importance-cicd-on-devops.markdown

 Coming back to the very beggining of this article: why CI/CD is so important when we discuss DevOps ?
 I see CI/CD as an important player in this game because it puts on practice the three principles discussed.
 If I integrate my software with security and quality measures since day 1 using a pipeline, I am meeting the first principles requirements.
 If I can discover mistakes and learn with them earlier using unit tests associated with my pipeline, I collect the benefits of the second principle.
 If I experiment some new tech in my application, I can check how my entire pipeline behaved.
 Does this new tech breaks my compilation process ?
 How can I deploy faster ?
 How can I assure quality on my deploys ?
 These questions are just the tip of the iceberg about what CI/CD answers associated with DevOps.

 It's important to understand that CI/CD represents just a facet in multifaceted prism, as we covered DevOps goes way further.
+This answers to another question done in the begging of this article.

+You could wonder how difficult a CI/CD pipeline should be to leverage DevOps ?
+One that isn't difficult at all, the whole idea here is to make it simple

 explicar cada um > falar um pouco do conflito basico > citar a questão da produtividade > por fim dizer onde o CI/CD está e como testes são importantes